aarora79/llama3.2_on_ec2/README.md

     curl -N 127.0.0.1:8080/generate \
          -X POST \
          -d '{"inputs":"![](https://tinyurl.com/48eathrw) What is this a picture of?
 Explain in detail.\n\n", "parameters": {"max_new_tokens":100, "seed": 42}}' \
-         -H 'Content-Type: application/json'
+         -H 'Content-Type: application/json' | jq
     ```

     The above command will generate an output similar to the following:

     ```plaintext
+    {
-    {"generated_text":"This image is a logo for the \"FM Benchmarking Tool.\" The logo is a blue hexagon with a green outline.
+    "generated_text": "This image is a logo for the \"FM Benchmarking Tool.\" The logo is a blue hexagon with a green outline.
 The words \"FM Benchmarking Tool\" are written in white text in the center of the hexagon.
 Below the text is a bar graph with five bars, each a different shade of blue.
 A red line runs through the bars, starting at the first bar and ending at the fifth bar.
-The background of the image is white."}
+The background of the image is white."
+    }
     ```
 1. You can see traces from the serving container by running the following command: